JohnEarnest/Decker/docs/lilt.md

 - if the `hint` argument is the string `"array"`, the file will be read as an _array interface_ with a default `cast` of `u8`.
 - `.gif` files are read as _image interfaces_.
 - `.wav` files are read as _sound interfaces_.
-- anything else is treated as a text file and read as a string.
+- anything else is treated as a UTF-8 text file and read as a string.
+A Byte-Order Mark, if present, is skipped.
+ASCII `\r` (Carriage-Return) characters are removed, tabs become a single space, "smart-quotes" are straightened, and anything else outside the range of valid Lil characters becomes a question mark (`?`).

 If a GIF file is unreadable or missing, it will be loaded as a 0x0 image.
 Only the first frame of a GIF will be loaded.
 If the image contains transparent pixels, they will be read as pattern 0.
 By default, other pixels will be adapted to Decker's 16-color palette (patterns 32-47).
 If the `hint` argument is `"gray"`, they will instead be converted to 256 grays based on a perceptual weighting of their RGB channels.
 Note that a 256 gray image is not suitable for direct display on e.g. a canvas, but can be re-paletted or posterized in a variety of ways via `image.map[]` or dithered with `image.transform["dither"]`.